parsiya/parsiya.net/content/post/2016/2016-07-24-thickclient-proxying-6-how-proxies-work.markdown

 >
 > absolute-form  = absolute-URI

-Note that the RFC instructs clients to send the `absolute-URI` no matter what (even if they are using a `CONNEC` request) as we will see shortly.
+Note that the RFC instructs clients to send the `absolute-URI` no matter what (even if they are using a `CONNECT` request) as we will see shortly.

 The proxy uses this `absolute-URI` to forward the request to the endpoint (in this case Yahoo!).
 Both forwarding and TLS terminating proxies work similarly in this case because they both can look inside HTTP payloads.